silkfire/WordFlip.Api/README.md

 }
 ```

-If the JSON is malformed or the `resultSentence` property is `null` or empty, you will receive the following response:
+If the `originalSentence` property of the payload is missing, `null` or empty, you will receive the following response:

 ```
 {